Masy

-Masy (Масы, also Массы Massy, between 1937 and 1991: Leninjol) is a large village in Jalal-Abad Region, Kyrgyzstan.
+Masy (Масы), previously known since 1937 until 1991 as Leninzhol, is a large village in Jalal-Abad Region, Kyrgyzstan.
 Its population was 19,774 in 2021.
 It is the seat of the Masy ayyl aymagy (village community) and Nooken District.
 The Bishkek - Osh highway passing through Massy goes west to Kochkor-Ata and east to Bazar-Korgon and Jalal-Abad city.